ietf-wg-cellar/flac-specification/flac.md

 - Seek points within a table MUST be sorted in ascending order by sample number.
 - Seek points within a table MUST be unique by sample number, with the exception of placeholder points.
 - The previous two notes imply that there MAY be any number of placeholder points, but they MUST all occur at the end of the table.
+- The sample offsets are those of an unmuxed FLAC stream.
+The offsets MUST NOT be updated on muxing to reflect new offsets of FLAC frames in a container.

 ## Vorbis comment